 Hipparchus c.
 190 BC - c.
-120 BC
+120 BC Considered the greatest astronomer of antiquity Probably succeeded Eratosthenes as chief • librarian in Alexandria astrolabe.
+Credited with the basis for the and longitude.

-- Considered the greatest astronomer of antiquity - Probably succeeded Eratosthenes as chief librarian in Alexandria - Considered by some to be the inventor of the astrolabe. - Credited with popularizing the Assyrian sexigesimal mathematical system, which divides a circle into 360°.
-Became the basis for the measurement of latitude and longitude.
+- Considered by some to be the inventor of the - popularizing the Assyrian sexigesimal mathematical system, which divides a circle into 360°.
+Became measurement of latitude centuries.